websanova/vue-upload/README.md

 ## Examples

-Here are some common scenarios you will likely encounter when doing an upload and how `$upload` can handle them.
+Some common scenarios likely to be encountered when doing an upload and how `$upload` can handle them.

 ### Single File (Profile Avatar)